-The first step to setting up a live chat experience is to have your developer configure a few SDK settings.
-In the example below, we are going to assume that you are want to start offering a live chat experience for all of your users.
+The first step to setting up a live chat experience is to configure a few SDK settings.
+In the example below, we are going to assume that you want to start offering a live chat experience for all of your users.

-This enables FAQ Suggestions, which automatically suggests FAQs to users based on criteria in their first message in a new conversation.
+The Answer Bot will automatically suggest FAQs to your users based on the content of their first message.
 This allows you to add a real-time layer of self-service, and frees up your Agents to only address Issues that are not already covered in your FAQs.

 This setting will ensure your users are automatically redirected to the new conversation window when they send a message.
 This matches the natural flow of a conversation and sets the expectation that they are entering a live chat.

 For guidance in setting up other implementations, please write into email@example.com with details about your use case.

 Once you have set up your in-app configurations, you’ll need to set up your workflow to route these new Issues to the right place to receive an immediate first response.
 This requires configuring the following features:

 Please consider the following questions when configuring these settings:

 - Should the new Issue be routed and assigned to a particular Agent?

 - What is the maximum number of Issues that your Agents can handle at any given time?